cycle-psychic/cycle-psychic/README.md

 Use chmod u+x * to update permissions of shell scripts.
 Install Anaconda using anaconda shell script.
 You will need to agree to the licence.
 Run the bootstrap file to set up the environment
+You may need to restart the instance to avoid conda errors

 Scraping